wazery/ngCable/contributing.markdown

 1. Add spec file for the channels module
 2. Update changelog
-3. Bump up the Bower component version
+3. Bump up Bower component version

 These messages should not exceed 50 chars.
 It would be great if you added some more info in the line bellow the commit messages.
 That will help you when you open a PR, in which the description you entered will be added to the PR.